Undergraduate Course: Hydrogeology 1: Applied Hydrogeology (EASC10082)

 ||Availability||Available to all students

-The course will consist of lectures, tutorials and a field excursion
+The course will consist of lectures, tutorials and a field trip.

 During lectures you will get exercises to complete which you can self asses.
-Tutorials will include help for the questions set.
-Students should use these tutorials to get ongoing self-managed feedback on your work and provide a forum to discuss any items which are not clear from the previous lectures.
+Tutorials will include demonstrations of the questions set.
+You can use these tutorial to get feedback on your work and provide a forum to discuss any items which are not clear from the previous lectures.

 Chapter 1 Introduction to Applied Geoscience Foundations

 Chapter 2 Soil description for Applied Geoscience Purposes